Cardboard Catering Trays

 Why Handle Trays Improve Service

-• Better grip for busy service routes
+• Provides grip for frequent service routes

-• Controlled movement while walking
+• Supports controlled movement while walking

-• Good for multi-item trays and platters
+• Useful for multi-item platters and trays

-• Supports long walk-throughs at events
+• Supports longer carry distances at events

-• Reduces accidental dropping or tilting
+• Reduces tilting under load

-• Supports kitchen staff carrying prepared trays
+• Supports staff carrying prepared trays

 Handle Type Grip Level Material Best Food Type Finish